Desktop Login and Linux User Authentication¶

 Please touch the device. and have a similar output on the terminal:

-bash nitrouser@nitrouser:~$ sudo ls $ sudo ls [sudo] password for <username>: Please touch the device.
+nitrouser@nitrouser:~$ sudo ls [sudo] password for nitrouser: Please touch the device.

 You can also test your configuration by logging out of the user session and logging back.
 A similar screen should be displayed once you you unplug/replug yout Nitrokey FIDO2 and type your password: